 As specialists in sports medicine, athletic trainers prevent, evaluate and intervene when patients and athletes face injuries or other medical conditions.
 In the process, they touch the life of each person they treat.

-Our career-oriented Master of Science in Athletic Training (M.S.A.T.) degree program is the state's only entry-level master's program with accreditation from the Commission on Accreditation of Athletic Training Education.
+Our career-oriented Master of Science in Athletic Training (M.S.A.T.) degree program is the state's first entry-level master's program with accreditation from the Commission on Accreditation of Athletic Training Education.

 We put you in the field right away: clinical rotations begin your first semester, and you'll work in a variety of settings before graduation.